OnsenUI/OnsenUI/CONTRIBUTING.md

 -------------

 Onsen UI's documentation is generated directly from each file's source code, using Onsen UI's own [wcdoc](https://github.com/OnsenUI/wcdoc) tool.
 The syntax will be familiar if you have used JSDoc before.
 Running this tool generates JSON files which are stored in `build/docs`.
 These JSON files are then used by the [onsen.io](https://github.com/OnsenUI/onsen.io) repository to generate the documentation you see on the website.

+### Syntax

+Check the existing documentation comments in [onsenui/esm/elements](https://github.com/OnsenUI/tree/master/onsenui/esm/elements) to see how documentation should be written.
+The exact schema of the documentation is defined in the `.schema.json` files in [onsenui/docs/wcdoc](https://github.com/OnsenUI/tree/master/onsenui/docs/wcdoc).

 ### Setup